Maryam-Nasseri/syn-JEAP/README.md

 Supplementary materials for the article:

-Nasseri, M. (in press).
+Nasseri, M. (2021).
 Is postgraduate English academic writing more clausal or phrasal?
-Syntactic complexification at the crossroads of genre, proficiency, and statistical modelling, Journal of English for Academic Purposes. https://doi.org/10.1016/j.jeap.2020.100940
+Syntactic complexification at the crossroads of genre, proficiency, and statistical modelling, Journal of English for Academic Purposes, 49,100940. https://doi.org/10.1016/j.jeap.2020.100940
 1475-1585/© 2020 Elsevier Ltd.